 18 This equivalence scale is based on OECD standards.
 Although an attempt was made to use real household incomes, real household expenditures, nominal incomes, etc. that had not been adjusted using an equivalence scale, the cross-sectional analysis produced the same results as those presented in this paper for real household incomes and expenditures.
-Note that because nominal incomes cannot be normalised, a pooled logit analysis cannot be performed.

-level of fertility, a higher value for (3) would be expected to reduce birth probability while an affirmative value for (4) would be expected to increase it.
+would be expected to increase it.
 Higher or affirmative values for (5)-(9), on the other hand, which are all economic factors, can, if one adheres to the view that the economic growth from 1999 boosted Russia's birth rate, be assumed to increase birth probability.
 If an interpretation in the style of Becker (1960) is adopted, it goes without saying that higher values for (5) raise the opportunity cost of childrearing and can be seen as reducing the likelihood of the woman having children.
 An affirmative value for (10) will often reduce birth probability, while women answering yes to (11) can be assumed to give birth more frequently than those living in cities.

 In addition, to significantly increase the number of explanatory variables that can be compared throughout the entire period and to ensure an adequate sample size, a pooled logit analysis was performed using pooled data for all the rounds.
 This involved the introduction of some new variables: (A) living with a man of an age eligible to receive pension benefits, (B) living with a woman of an age eligible to receive pension benefits, (C) living area of the dwelling (not including bathrooms etc.), (D) the total floor area of the dwelling (including bathrooms etc.), (E) expectations concerning future standard of living, (F) regional dummies, (G) various indicators of household income, and (H) year dummies.
-Previous research indicates that higher or affirmative values for (A)-(E) will increase birth probability 19.
+Previous research indicates that higher or affirmative values for (A) - (E) will increase birth probability19.
 (F) enables information on regional characteristics to be gleaned, but the key variables here are (G).
 To find out whether or not income levels really do affect the birth rate in Russia, the analysis involved the investigation of one income variable after another.
-The descriptive statistics used in the pooled logit analysis are as shown in Table 2b.
+The descriptive statistics used in the pooled logit analysis are as shown in Table 3.